BobWez98/laravel-module-create-global/README.md

 # Laravel Module Create

-This module adds a command to easily generate "modules" in Laravel and install them using composer
+This application is the global variant of the [laravel-module-create](https://github.com/indykoning/laravel-module-create) package

 ## Installation

 Simply install the package using composer

-`composer global require indykoning/laravel-module-create --dev`
+`composer global require bobwez98/laravel-module-create --dev`

 Since this module uses composer to install and autoload the created modules this module can be removed while still keeping created modules functional.